khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 - breadcrumb
 ---

-Trees provides a clear overview of a structure applying parent-child hierarchy between elements and using the concept of progressive disclosure to display this structure to users.
+Trees provides a clear overview of a structure applying parent-child hierarchy between elements, using the concept of progressive disclosure to display this structure to users.

 ## Usage